Last updated on June 7th, 2018

 - Completely immobilize the soldered section – This is specially important with splices.
 If done, it avoids the connection work-hardening itself to death.
 Heatshrink is generally the best solution, as long as you plan in advance.
 Use two layers or more if needed, and adhesive heatshrink is best since it is thicker.
 Electrical tape sucks for this job, but you can use it as a last recourse.
 There should be enough strain relief to keep the joint from moving at all.
 Of course, avoid using solder unsupported in high vibration applications.

 - Solder is not a substitute for a good mechanical connection – Never use solder to hold the wires together.
 That’s a recipe for failure.
+In many cases doing this is what starts the conversation on if it’s better to crimp or solder.

 - Use the right size soldering iron – Applying gobs of solder isn’t a substitute for the wrong tool or poor technique.
 Avoid using an under or over-sized soldering iron.
 A variable soldering iron is often useful for this reason.
 If the connection is too large to solder with the tool you have, stop.
 Crimping or securing with a screw-terminal is probably a better idea.